Skip to main content

 President James Madison

-As Jefferson's successor, Madison won the 1808 presidential election handily, despite a challenge from his estranged friend, James Monroe.
-Throughout his first term Madison was preoccupied by disputes with France, Great Britain, and Spain.
-By 1810 France had repealed its commercial restrictions, at least nominally, and in the same year Madison seized the province of West Florida from Spain, thereby consolidating American control of the Gulf Coast.
-But with respect to Great Britain, his efforts were unavailing, and beginning in November 1811, he urged Congress to mobilize the country's defenses.
+Madison handily won the 1808 presidential election despite a challenge from his estranged friend James Monroe.
+Throughout his first term, Madison was preoccupied by disputes with France, Great Britain, and Spain.
+By 1810 France had at least nominally repealed its commercial restrictions, and Madison seized the province of West Florida from Spain, thereby consolidating American control of the Gulf Coast.
+But his efforts with respect to Great Britain were less successful, and beginning in November 1811, he urged Congress to mobilize the country's defenses.
 In June 1812 he asked for and received a declaration of war against Great Britain.

-Elected president for a second time in 1812, Madison launched a series of invasions at Canada as the most vulnerable British target.
-The war effort was hampered, however, by poor generalship, untrained and ill-equipped troops, quarrels with the state governments, and logistical difficulties.
-The collective impact of these administrative and political difficulties on effective war-making made the War of 1812 hard going indeed.
+Reelected to the presidency in 1812, Madison launched a series of invasions at Canada as the most vulnerable British target.
+The war effort was hampered, however, by poor generalship, untrained and ill-equipped troops, quarrels with state governments, and logistical difficulties.
+The collective impact of these administrative and political difficulties complicated efforts to effectively conduct the war.

 Image